UnicycleDumpTruck/MorseRiddler/bbq_solution.md

 | Ann | | Vertical | | |
 | Jess | | EFHW | |

 Patti is the thief.
-It remains to be worked out if there is any additional ceremony or recognition upon discovering this, such as using Patti's attributes as combinations to open a lockbox full of BBQ sauce.
+Her characteristics are the combinations to the locks on the lockbox of BBQ sauce hidden behind a generator.